ar5had/cc-xbl-analysis/files/bindings.md

 attachmentitem | chrome://global/content/bindings/richlistbox.xml#richlistitem
-mail-emailheaderfield | does not extend any binding/element mail-multi-emailHeaderField | does not extend any binding/element mail-emailaddress | does not extend any binding/element mail-newsgroup | does not extend any binding/element mail-newsgroups-headerfield | does not extend any binding/element mail-messageids-headerfield | does not extend any binding/element mail-messageid | does not extend any binding/element search-menulist-abstract | xul:box
+mail-emailheaderfield | does not extend any binding/element mail-multi-emailHeaderField | does not extend any binding/element mail-messageids-headerfield | does not extend any binding/element search-menulist-abstract | xul:box
 searchattribute | chrome://messenger/content/mailWidgets.xml#search-menulist-abstract
 searchoperator | chrome://messenger/content/mailWidgets.xml#search-menulist-abstract